ABHISHEKVISHWAKARMA80/mq-app/README.md

 ibm.mq.user=YOUR_USER_NAME
 ibm.mq.password=YOUR_USER_NAME_PASSWORD

-In the MQFirstAppApplication.java file, for below code lines, give name to your defined queue name. jmsTemplate.convertAndSend("YOUR_QUEUE_NAME", "MQ Client");
+In the MQFirstAppApplication.java file, for below code lines, give name to your defined queue name: jmsTemplate.convertAndSend("YOUR_QUEUE_NAME", "MQ Client");
  return jmsTemplate.receiveAndConvert("YOUR_QUEUE_NAME").toString();